Oral Session Presenter Guidelines

 When checking in, please bring a copy of your presentation

-on CD-ROM, DVD, or USB storage device to load to a conference computer.
+on a USB storage device to load to a conference computer.
 When

 reviewing your presentation, make sure all fonts appear as expected and all